 This is based on the local authority's duty to meet your eligible needs in full.
-Local authority-provided equipment is free.
-For more information see factsheet 44, NHS services, and factsheet 42, Disability equipment and home adaptations.
+Local authority-provided equipment to meet eligible needs must be provided free of charge.
+For more information, see factsheet 44, NHS services, and factsheet 42, Disability equipment and home adaptations.

-15 Free assistance with care costs
+15 Free care services

-This section sets out when a financial assessment for care costs does not apply.
+This section sets out when a financial assessment for care costs does not apply and the services are provided for free.